bitcoin-unlimited/BUwiki/wally/faq.md

 On Wally's home page, below SEND, there is an address line showing the address to which the BCH will be sent.
 Below the address line is the AMOUNT line where you enter the "send quantity" of mBCH or local currency that you wish to send.
 If you wish to change the type of currency shown next to the "send quantity" field, select the down arrow to the right of the currency, and then choose either your local currency or mBCH from the pull down list.

+## How does Wally determine TRANSACTION FEES?
+Wally automatically determines the transaction fee that is part of each send transaction.
+These fees are typically only a few fractions of a cent or a few cents.
+Wally ....

-## How do we split a bill using Wally?
+## How do we SPLIT A BILL using Wally?
 When you pay a bill, other people with whom you are equally sharing the expense can easily send you their portion of the bill.
 Under "Receive" on the Wally home page, select "SPLIT A BILL".
 On the page that is displayed, fill in the total amount of the bill and the tip.
 You can enter a specific tip amount or select the percentage tip by touching the arrow to the right of "Tip".
 Next, select the number of ways you are splitting the bill.
 The amount each person will be paying is then shown in mBCH and in the local currency, and your address QR code is displayed to make it easy for people to send you mBCH.

 ## When specifying local currency to send BCH, does Wally use a fair exchange rate?